Joan-Amudu/Amani-Kickboxing-Gym/README.md

             ![No input](/assets/images/Form_submit_no_input.png)
         - Entering wrong format for email address:
             ![Wrong email format](/assets/images/email_address_wrong_format.png)
+    - When all fields are correctly input, form submits successfully.
 # Deployment
 # Credits
 Many resources were used to create this website.